 Lively Root’s white variations include Luminescent White Moonlight (a great one for the moonlight garden-that's when everything in the garden has white blooms or white variegated leaves), this one also needs part shade to shady spots.

-Then we have Candyland with pink specks on the green margin leaves.
+Then we have options such as Candyland with pink specks on the green margin leaves.

 and "Rare white ombre Mount Everest."
 The red vein at the top and pink splashes throughout this one pops next to the green edges.
 We love it!

 And if you have a sunny spot that gets 6-8 hours of sun in your garden, use these!
 They are sun-tolerant!
 So, you can plant them with your large alocasias and calocasias as a lower growing plant to compliment them in a container planting.